Franciacorta: Ancient viticulture

-Modern Viticulture
+Modern viticulture

-Despite boasting a long history, the new course of viticulture of Franciacorta began in all respects at the beginning of the Sixties with the birth of the first wineries.
-At the end of the Seventies, Italian oenology experienced a period of great ferment and in Franciacorta, several entrepreneurs invested and focused on the cultivation of vineyards.
+Despite boasting a long history, the new course of viticulture of Franciacorta began in all respects at the beginning of the 1960s with the birth of the first wineries.
+At the end of the 1970s, Italian oenology experienced a period of great ferment and in Franciacorta, several entrepreneurs invested and focused on the cultivation of vineyards.
 In fact, even today many wineries that produce Franciacorta have been founded by entrepreneurs from Brescia and the province.
 Afterwards, the growth has been very fast until today's Franciacorta fame, a national point of reference for the wine's production with the classic method.

 The production and marketing of bubbles has become increasingly important in the last twenty years, to boast the DOCG brand and be known in the wine world for the high quality achieved.
 The name "Franciacorta" has over time become synonymous with the same DOCG sparkling wine produced in the many vineyards of the area.

 Since July 2008, with the publication of the new specification, the name of the DOC "Terre di Franciacorta", used for red and white still wines, has been replaced with Curtefranca.Today the area is just over two thousand hectares.
 Its increase pace, which was considerable in the first decade of the 2000s, has now slowed sharply partly because of the global crisis.
 In fact, no further major growth developments are expected in the coming years.
 The slowdown is also due to some choices of the consortium Franciacorta aimed at not creating an excess of supply in order to safeguard the producers currently present on the territory.

 In 1995 Franciacorta was assigned the first refermented in Italian bottle with the denomination DOCG.
 This is obtained from Chardonnay and/or Pinot Noir and/or Pinot Blanc grapes and is produced in three types: Franciacorta, Franciacorta Satèn and Franciacorta Rosé.
 In addition to these, Millesimato and Riserva, which require longer ageing, are also produced.
 Franciacorta has also two other DOC denominations: a white wine and a red wine.

 There are over one hundred wineries, some of which are located in buildings of artistic and architectural interest.
 Most of them are open to the public, so the visitor can learn about the methods of wine production, participate in tastings and buy the product.

 To promote enotourism, the district established the "Strada del Vino Franciacorta" on the model of the famed German Wine Route (Weinstraße) in 2001.